TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 22/Numbers 22.29.md

 ---

-And Balaam said unto the ass, Because thou hast mocked me, I would there were a sword in my hand, for now I had killed thee.
+Balaam said to the donkey, "Because you have mocked me, I wish there were a sword in my hand, for now I would have killed you."